pverscha/phd_thesis/10-chapter_1_introduction.md

 The study of the proteome is important for understanding many aspects of biology and medicine.
 By analyzing the proteins that are present in a particular cell or tissue, researchers can learn more about how it functions and how it responds to different conditions or treatments.
 This knowledge can be used to develop new therapies for diseases, as well as to improve our understanding of basic biological processes.

+#### Metaproteogenomics
+In recent years, there has been a growing interest in a cutting-edge research discipline called *metaproteogenomics*, which is revolutionizing our understanding of microbial communities and their functional dynamics. metaproteogenomics represents a powerful and interdisciplinary approach that combines metagenomics and metaproteomics to provide a comprehensive understanding of microbial communities.
+By leveraging the strengths of both fields, researchers can achieve more accurate taxonomic assignments, unravel the functional potential of microorganisms, and gain insights into the intricate interplay between the genetic information encoded in the metagenome and the expressed proteins in a community.
+Metaproteogenomics is driving advancements in our knowledge of microbial ecology, paving the way for new discoveries and applications in diverse scientific domains.

 #### Shotgun metaproteomics (analysing the metaproteome)
 In this work, we focus on analysing the **metaproteome** of an ecosystem.
 The term metaproteomics was first coined by Paul Wilmes in 2004 [@wilmesApplicationTwodimensionalPolyacrylamide2004] and was previously referred to as **community proteomics** [@wilmesMetaproteomicsStudyingFunctional2006].